RoDEO: Robust Differential Gene Expression - overview

 RoDEO outperforms existing differential expression detectors on benchmark datasets .

-RoDEO was applied on reed canary grass (Phalaris arundinacea) cultivars' RNA-seq data to detect differentially expressed and stable genes during salt stress .
+RoDEO has been applied on grass cultivars' RNA-seq data to detect differentially expressed and stable genes during salt stress [1, 3], on cacao gene expression studies for disease resistance , and for processing gene expression data for Parkinson's disease prediction .

-RoDEO has also been applied on metagenomics datasets to detect differentially abundant micro-organisms between samples.
+RoDEO has also been applied on metagenomics datasets to detect differentially abundant micro-organisms and microbiome functions between samples.
+[2, 5]

 - Niina Haiminen, Manfred Klaas, Zeyu Zhou, Filippo Utro, Paul Cormican, Thomas Didion, Christian Sig Jensen, Chris Mason, Susanne Barth, Laxmi Parida: Comparative Exomics of Phalaris cultivars under salt stress.
 BMC Genomics 15(Suppl 6):S18, 2014.